codesandbox/codesandbox-client/README.md

 - `common`: The common parts between `sandbox`, `embed` and `app`
 - `homepage`: Homepage!

 This version of CodeSandbox is using the production server as source of truth, this is specified by the environment variable `LOCAL_SERVER`.
-It's not yet possible to sign in in this version, I haven't figured this out yet.
+It's not yet possible to sign in using this version, I haven't figured out how to handle this yet.

 ## Installation